Voice Connections

 To start or join a stream, the client must first be connected to the voice instance that the stream is hosted on.
 Then, send a Create Stream or Watch Stream payload to the Gateway.

 If our request succeeded, as with voice, you must wait for the Gateway to respond with two events—a Stream Create event and a Stream Server Update.
 You can then use the information provided in these events to establish a connection to the stream server as outlined in Connecting to Voice.
-Note that the server_id used when identifying will be provided in the Stream Create event.
+Note that the server_id and channel_id used when identifying will be provided in the Stream Create event.

 Note that if joining a stream fails, the Gateway will instead respond with a Stream Delete event which will contain the reason for the failure.